JuliaMath/Polynomials.jl/docs/src/extending.md

 An `AbstractUnivariatePolynomial` polynomial consists of a basis and a storage type.
 The storage type can be mutable dense, mutable sparse, or immutable dense.

 A basis inherits from `Polynomials.AbstractBasis`, in the example our basis type has a parameter.
+The `ChebyshevT` type, gives a related example of how this task can be implemented.

 ### The generalized Laguerre polynomials